Code Signing Troubleshooting

 - Click Certificates, Identifiers & Profiles > Identifiers

-Bundle ID Mismatch
+Bundle ID Mismatch Between Build and Configuration

 - Bundle ID in App Settings doesn’t match your Xcode project

-- Typo in either location
+- Typo in either RunnerHub or Xcode configuration

 Solution: